 Mackay Cemetery Introduction

-Dr. George Leslie MacKay, widely known as Mackay, arrived in Tamsui in 1872 and devoted himself to missionary work, medicine, and education, gaining the admiration and affection of local residents.
-He passed away from throat cancer on June 2, 1901, in Tamsui and was buried in the land he loved.
-The Mackay Cemetery is located at the corner of Tamsui Senior High School and was originally the foreign cemetery of Tamsui.
-However, according to his will, a wall was built to separate his grave from those of other foreigners to signify that Mackay considered himself a Taiwanese.
-According to documents, the gravestone was donated by his disciples, and the entire tomb is made of stone, likely from Guanyin Mountain, which is known for its hardness and bluish-gray color.
-After nearly a century, it remains intact, with the carved inscriptions still clear and legible.
-The orientation of Mackay's grave faces southeast towards the northwest, roughly directed at the Oxford College he established.
+Dr. George Leslie MacKay, widely known as Mackay, arrived in Tamsui in 1872 and actively engaged in missionary work, healthcare, and education, earning the admiration and affection of the local residents.
+He passed away from throat cancer on June 2, 1901, in Tamsui and was buried on the land he deeply loved.
+The Mackay Cemetery is located in a corner of Tamkang University.
+Originally a foreign cemetery in Tamsui, it was separated from the graves of other foreigners by a wall in accordance with his will, indicating that Mackay was regarded as a Taiwanese.
+According to historical records, his gravestone was donated by his disciples and is entirely made of stone.
+Based on the stone's characteristics, it appears to be made from Guanyin Mountain stone, which is hard and has a bluish-gray color.
+After nearly a hundred years, it remains well-preserved, with the engraved patterns on the stone clearly legible.
+The orientation of Mackay's grave is southeast facing northwest, directly opposite the Oxford College he established.